johnbillion/wp_mail/readme.md

                Return false from wp_fatal_error_handler_enabled filter
     Note:      Does not currently apply to Multisite

-### Site admin deletes site from Tools -> Delete Site
+### Site admin requests to delete site

 Multisite only.
+Sent from Tools -> Delete Site.

     To:        Site Admin
     From:      WordPress <wordpress@host>